types of automation testing

 Integration testing focuses on testing different modules and units of the application as a whole.
 It figures out whether all integrations of the software meet the functional requirements of the solution.

 This testing process studies how each integration interacts with the other.
-You can easily detect any conflicting issues available among multiple modules and extensions of the software.
+You can easily detect any conflicting issues that are available among multiple modules and extensions of the software.

 3. Smoke Tests